RiverArchitect/Media/README.md

 # River Architect ![logo](https://github.com/sschwindt/RiverArchitect/raw/master/images/logo_small.ico)
-River Architect is a Python 2 - based open-source package that supports stream designers with a set of GUI modules.
+River Architect is a Python3-based open-source package that supports stream designers with a set of GUI modules (the last stable Python2 version can be downloaded [here][8] with sample data).
 The current core functionalities are:

  * Lifespan mapping of stream design features according to [Schwindt et al. (2019)][1] with the LifespanDesign and MaxLifespan modules.